11 Best BuiltWith Alternatives to Help You Spy on Competitors

 W3Techs provides data on the percentage of websites using that technology, as well as the top 10 users of technology stacks.
-This level of detail when it comes to technology stacks can be very useful when trying to understand how popular a particular technology is.
+This level of detail when it comes to technology stacks can be very useful when trying to understand how popular a particular technology is and tracking technology trends.

 W3Techs is updated more frequently than BuiltWith.
-This is important because the world of website technologies is constantly changing, and you need to have access to the most up-to-date data in order to make informed decisions.
+This is important because the world of website technologies is constantly changing, and in the absence of real time data, you need to have access to at least the most up-to-date data in order to make decisions based on technology profiling.

 Finally, W3Techs is a more affordable option than BuiltWith.
 For most users, the free version of W3Techs will be sufficient for their needs.
-However, if you need access to the full range of data and features, you can sign up for a paid plan starting at just $9 per month.
+However, if you need access to the full range of data and features to fully understand your competitors technology shortcuts, you can sign up for a paid plan starting at just $9 per month.

-There's a new website on the block that's shaking things up in the world of web development.
-It's called Competera, and it's one of the best Builtwith alternatives.
+Next on our list of alternatives to BuiltWith, there's a new website on the block that's shaking things up in the world of web development.
+It's called Competera, and it's one of the best Builtwith alternatives to track live websites.

-Competera is a website that allows you to find out which website builder a site is using, as well as other information about the technology behind it.
+Competera is a technology lookup website that allows you to find out which website builder a site is using, as well as other information about the technology behind it.